pudo/pudo.org/blog/_posts/2013-08-05-data-management.md

 What are people doing now?
 --------------------------

-Luckily, instead of starting from nothing, we can already see some of the strategies used by other media organisations and their data teams.
+Luckily, instead of having to start from scratch, we can already see some of the strategies used by other media organisations and their data teams.

 My information on the [Guardian data blog's](http://www.theguardian.com/news/datablog) approach to this may be a bit